Orders, decorations, and medals of Ghana

 There are four orders in Ghana: Order of the Star of Ghana, Order of the Volta, Medal for Gallantry and Grand Medal.
 These were instituted in 1960 as a replacement for the British honours system that was conferred under the Gold Coast and the Dominion of Ghana.
+The first National Honours and Awards ceremony under the new system was administered by Ghana's first president Kwame Nkrumah.

 President John Kufuor added a controversial Grand Order of the Star and Eagles of Ghana in June 2008.